3 double bedrooms, 1 bathroom, 1 shower room

 Due to the open staircase, the owner welcomes infants under 1 yr. or children over 5 yrs.

-Location: Villas for rent in Florence and surroundings
+Location: Florence and surroundings

 This property rents Saturday to Saturday

+Casa Allioni is a typical Tuscan villa for 6 close to a village, with long ranging spectacular views, particularly from the swimming pool.
+Shaded pergolas help outdoor living and dining.
 Coming up the drive past olive groves and grapevines to Casa Allioni, you immediately understand the delight its owner has in living here.
 And you can see the delight with which the house was created.
 Geraniums and flowering vines compliment the local stone and brick facade of this 17th cent. farmhouse and graceful arches and a generous loggia only hint at the many spaces that will offer spacious retreat or a place to gather.
 With respect to its position overlooking the Arno River Valley, seating has unerringly been placed just where you would want to rest while gazing out towards the gentle layers of the Chianti Mountains.
 Yet there are good reasons for going inside.

 Entrance on the upper floor is past a bread oven and into a spacious kitchen, whose fireplace has seen centuries of Tuscan cooking and whose terracotta floors and beamed ceilings adjust quite well to the modern appliances of a gourmet-class kitchen with an antique table for 14.
 The kitchen sits between a corridor leading to a bathroom and a double bedroom and an open staircase leading down to the living room, where high ceilings and three french doors give it light and spaciousness.
 Like all rooms of the house, the living room has a tasteful a mix of art and antique and modern furnishings, and comfortable sofas, a corner fireplace and sound and video equipment make it a natural place to enjoy each other's company.
 On this floor there are a studio, a bedroom with a small double bed, a shower room and the master bedroom, which has a door leading out to table and chairs on the wide vine-covered terracotta walkway that fronts the house.